miwasil/Affine-transformation/README.md

 # Affine-transformations

-App written in Python (NumPy, Matplotlib, Math) for Numerical-Methods course at AGH UST, ICT - 3rd semester.
+App written in a team in Python (NumPy, Matplotlib, Math) for Numerical-Methods course at AGH UST, ICT - 3rd semester.

 ## About